Ferioda/HateSpeechDetection_IntelligentSystems/README.md

 The "utf8","keras" and "tf" packages are required to be installed.

 To reproduce results you can run directly all the cells in RStudio.

+The file main_v2.html shows an example of the results obtained